kan01234/post/_posts/2024-09-17-iot-log-retrieval.md

 * For each copied file:
     * Create or read progress checkpoint file (`.trail`).
     * If checkpoint exists, resume from the recorded position.
-    * Decompress the log file.
-    * Filter log entries if needed.
-    * Upload filtered/unfiltered entries in chunks, updating the checkpoint after each successful upload.
+    * Upload entries in chunks, updating the checkpoint after each successful upload.

 **4. Handle Interruptions**